Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

-Across the 4,010 repositories, the dataset comprises over 1.75 million commits and approximately 900,000 issue interactions from around 61,000 unique participants.
-Commit activity exhibits moderate stability, with an average Jaccard similarity of 0.43--0.45 between months, indicating that roughly 43--45\% of committers remain active across consecutive months.
+\textbf{Contributor stability:} Next, we evaluated whether forecasting the \textit{Maintained} score is feasible based on the stability of repository activity---specifically, whether contributor behavior follows consistent and predictable patterns over time.
+We analyzed the monthly composition of contributors for each repository, considering code committers and issue participants (users who opened or commented on issues in core roles, i.e., \textsf{OWNER}, \textsf{MEMBER}, \textsf{COLLABORATOR}).
+Contributor overlap between consecutive months was quantified using the Jaccard similarity coefficient~\cite{travieso2024analytical, nunes2305dothash}, where higher values indicate recurring participation and stable engagement.
+Across the dataset, we observe over 1.75 million commits and approximately 900,000 issue interactions from around 61,000 unique participants.
+Commit activity exhibits moderate stability, with an average Jaccard similarity of 0.43--0.45, indicating that roughly 43--45\% of committers remain active across consecutive months.
 In contrast, issue activity shows high stability, with an average similarity of about 0.77, suggesting that a persistent group of maintainers consistently manages issues and discussions.
-This pattern---high stability in issue participation combined with moderate yet steady stability in commit activity---implies that, although many code contributors participate only temporarily, a stable core of maintainers sustains continuous project and issue coordination.
-This stability indicates that the analyzed projects provide sufficient temporal consistency to support reliable forecasting of maintenance activities.
+This pattern---high stability in issue participation combined with moderate stability in commit activity---indicates that, although many code contributors participate only temporarily, a stable core of maintainers sustains continuous project and issue coordination.
+Overall, this temporal consistency supports reliable forecasting of maintenance activities.